 "I've been waiting for this one...
 As usual, Leigh's characterization really shines; it's the characters and setting that drive the show.
 Take a look at all the nifty supporting material, too...
 Most highly recommended." -- Elizabeth Barrette, reviewing for Hypatia’s Hoard

-"SPEAKING STONES is a mystery and adventure with a dose of science and surprise" -- Sharon Wootton, reviewing in The Herald, Everett, WA
+"SPEAKING STONES is a mystery and adventure with a dose of science and surprise" -- Sharon Wootton, reviewing in The Herald of Everett, Washington

 "The complex roots of cultural conflict are explored in this provocative sequel to DARK WATER'S EMBRACE..." -- Locus Magazine